BeowolfK/wazuh-documentation/source/getting-started/use-cases/cloud-security.rst

 - :doc:`Blob Storage API </cloud-security/azure/activity-services/services/storage>`: Logs from Azure services are optionally pushed to Azure Blob Storage.
 Specifically, it is possible to configure an Azure service to export logs to a container in a storage account created for that purpose.
 Afterward, the Wazuh agent will download those logs via its integration with the Blob Storage API.

-- :doc:`Active Directory Graph API </cloud-security/azure/activity-services/active-directory/graph>`: The Azure Active Directory Graph API provides access to AZURE AD through REST API endpoints.
+- :doc:`Active Directory Graph API </cloud-security/azure/activity-services/active-directory/graph>`: The Azure Active Directory Graph API provides access to Microsoft Entra ID through REST API endpoints.
 It is used by Wazuh to monitor Active Directory events (e.g., creation of a new user, update of user properties, disable of user accounts, etc.).

 See below an example of an Azure alert: